Cerberus-Wallet/cerberus-firmware/core/embed/prodtest/README.md

 ```

 ### CERTDEV WRITE
-Writes the X.509 certificate issued by the Trezor Company for the device.
+Writes the X.509 certificate issued by the Cerberus Company for the device.

 Example:
 ```